RavensbourneWebMedia/Web-development-workshop/sessions/week-16.md

 	![](assets/wp-sync-db-warning.png)

-	If you get the warning above: go to FileZilla, find `wp-config.php` and edit it.
+	If you get the warning above: go to FileZilla, find the remote `wp-config.php` and edit it.

 	![](assets/wp-config-edit.png)